 b) 25th Annual International CEA Symposium, Washington, DC

 c) McGill Symposium on CEA

 Inauguration of the ‘Phil Gold Distinguished Lectureship’ at the Goodman Cancer Centre, McGill University.

 The Einstein Legacy Award (“Celebrating a Century of Genius” and given to 100 visionaries internationally, and from all disciplines, on the occasion of the centennial celebration of Einstein’s publication of the General Theory of Relativity).

-He has accepted an invitation to receive a D.Sc (Honoris causa) and to present the Convocation address to the Medical Sciences Graduating Class at Queen’s University (Kingston, Ontario) in the Spring of 2018.
+He received a D.Sc (Honoris causa) and presented the Convocation address to the Medical Sciences Graduating Class at Queen’s University (Kingston, Ontario) in the Spring of 2018.